disorderedmaterials/dissolve/docs/examples/water/step2.md

 > Open the settings for the `Parameters` node
 {: .action .action_settings}
 > Check that the value of the "rho" variable is 0.1.
-This is the default value for the generator, and just so happens to correspond to the density (in atoms &#8491;<sup>-3</sup>) of liquid water at room temperature.
+This is the default value of density set in all of the predefined configuration generators, and just so happens to correspond to the density (in atoms &#8491;<sup>-3</sup>) of liquid water at room temperature.
 The variable will be referenced in the `AddSpecies` node when setting the density of the water species.
 {: .step}
 > Open the settings for the `AddSpecies` node
 {: .action .action_settings}
-> Make sure that the units for the **Density** are set to `atoms/A3` and that the equation simple references our parameter `rho`.
+> Make sure that the units for the **Density** are set to `atoms/A3` and that the value is set to `rho`.
 {: .step}
 > Increase the **Population** to 1000.
 {: .step}